 Apps now overpower mobile websites and mobile browsing on smartphones.
 Their ease of use and fast performance make them hard to compete with, and now there is pretty much an app for anything and everything you could ever need to do.
 There are thousands of apps in the app store that are simply for entertainment or a quick fad, but there are also apps that have changed the way we do regular activities and have evolved the way we live our lives.

-Tinder started to revolutionise the online dating world in 2012, now its interface has been replicated for various other dating apps and boasts billions of swipes per day.
+Tinder started to revolutionize the online dating world in 2012, now its interface has been replicated for various other dating apps and boasts billions of swipes per day.

 Tinder has made it easier than ever to find eligible singles in your selected radius.
 Instead of hanging around bars hoping someone will talk to you or buy you a drink, Tinder allows you to chat and arrange dates with hundreds of potential suitors.